harperreed/emfit-summary-bot/readme.md

 A simple sms bot that is meant to be triggerred by cron to send you a summary of your previous nights sleep.

+It can be called from cron and once it sends the morning message it will not send it again until tomorrow. i hope.

 Example text:

     Good Morning, Harper! 😃